renanlecaro/colorscalegenerator/README.md

 # Color Scale Generator
-Helps you expriment with a scale going from one hsv value to the other
+Helps you experiment with a scale going from one hsv value to the other

 I needed a way to commicate vocabulary mastery via colors in https://mywords.netlify.app/ so I started creating a color scale going from bad (red) to good (green).
 After a bit of fidling around with the colors and reloading the app i got tired of the